Copyediting vs Proofreading

 Yes, You Need an Editor

 When you’re in the writing groove, you get caught up in a wonderful creative flow determining your characters’ personalities and roles and following that story arc to the perfect ending.
-You can’t focus on all of that and have flawless grammar and spelling.
+But you can’t focus on all of that and have flawless grammar and spelling.
 Even if you were in honors English throughout high school and college, passing each class with flying colors, you will still make some errors in the midst of your passionate writing.

 What’s the Difference?